psalkiewicz/esphome-2026-anenji4300/README.md

 |3|+5V VCC|
 |4|GND|

 2-pin header - Unknown to be determined.
 One of the pins go directly into a transformer so I expect it to be some kind of AC here.
 Measuring with multimeter shows 0V.
 Maybe it requires enabling some output on the inverter.
+This one probably powers the RS485 line and is enabled only where Li-type of battery is selected.
+To be confirmed.
 |Pin|Description|
 |--|--|
 |1|Unknown|